 Every destination has a "flavor" and we believe our guests should have every opportunity to "taste" the destination.
 A great deal of thought goes into what we serve.
 With every voyage on every ship we make an effort to bring regional flavors to your table with fresh, local fruits, vegetables and spices.
 And our sustainable seafood program aims to serve locally caught or harvested fresh seafood.

 A breakfast buffet, lunch & dinner are served daily.
 Cuisine is continental American with local flair.
 Tables are always unassigned to encourage mingling and to ensure you dine with a variety of fellow guests, expedition team members, and special guest experts.
 Tea, coffee, hot chocolate and water are available 24 hours a day.
-Please note that there is a charge for soft drinks while aboard Lord of the Glens.
 Cookies are put out in the afternoon at teatime.
 And predinner hors d’oeuvres are served in the lounge at daily Recap.
 At times, meals will be able to be taken at local pubs at guest’s own expense.
 Meal hours will be posted in your Daily Program.

 If you have special dietary requirements, please let us know in advance and we will gladly accommodate you.
 Unfortunately, we cannot provide kosher meals but can provide vegan meals.

 Coffee, tea, hot chocolate, and water are available throughout the day.
 Cookies are put out in the afternoon at teatime.
-And predinner hors d’oeuvres are served in the lounge at daily Recap.
-Please note that there is a charge for soft drinks while aboard Lord of the Glens.
+And pre-dinner hors d’oeuvres are served in the lounge at daily Recap.

 Walking and hiking options will be offered regularly throughout the expedition.
-The Lord of the Glens has bicycles on board for you to explore the region and, at times, ride along the waterfront along with the ship.
-Kayaking is an option in the Caledonian Canal area.
+Bicycles are available along your voyage at no additional charge for you to explore the region and, at times, ride along the waterfront along with the ship.
+Kayaking is an option in Loch Linnhe.
 Presentations by our expert staff on a variety of relevant topics will be offered throughout the expedition.

 There is no spa on the Lord of the Glens.

-The Lord of the Glens has an internet-connected computer in the reception area for complimentary use.
+The Lord of the Glens has free Wi-Fi onboard as well as an internet-connected computer in the reception area for complimentary use.
 Note that Internet access is not available at all time and connection speeds can be slow.
 Some towns we visit will have Internet cafes.
 There are numerous public phone booths on route, and the ship has a phone for emergency use.

 Mobile phones that use the GSM system (U.S. GSM carriers include AT&T & T-Mobile), will work in many but not all areas we visit.
 If you would like to use your mobile phone, be sure to call your carrier before leaving the U.S. to activate your account for sending and receiving calls overseas.
 Note that prices may be exceptionally high.